 yarn add @bugsnag/react-native

-To ensure errors that occur before React Native initializes are captured, BugSnag is started and configured in the native Android and iOS projects:
+To ensure errors that occur before React Native initializes are captured, BugSnag is started and configured in the native Android and iOS projects.
+These dependencies are added automatically to your Gradle and CocoaPods configuration.

-The BugSnag dependency will be added via Cocoapods.
-Open the ios/ subdirectory of the project and run pod install:
+subdirectory of the project and run pod install

 cd ios/ && pod install